 You're setting your own hours.
 Being your own boss.
 Calling the shots in the workplace you’ve created.
 Sound appealing?
 These are some of the perks of being self-employed.
 According to the Bureau of Labor Statistics, over 16 million Americans are currently self-employed.

 However, self-employment isn’t without its challenges.
-While being able to call your own shots sounds glamorous on the surface, being your own boss takes hard work, dedication, and incredible focus — with no guarantee of pay, benefits, or success in your field.
+While being able to call your own shots sounds glamorous, being your own boss takes hard work, dedication, and incredible focus — with no guarantee of pay, benefits, or success in your field.